Dorset Opera Festival

 Singers, costume makers, set builders, aspiring lighting and sound engineers, technicians, make-up artists, stage crew, administrative assistants and more all come together to work in a genuine co-operation to make an opera.

 Whilst people of all ages are welcome, the concentration is on the 16 to 25 year olds, and for many of these young people, the Dorset Opera Festival provides their first encounter with the demands of putting on first-class opera.
 For those singing in the chorus, to learn the chorus part of at least two complete operas from memory, in a foreign language, in eleven short days, is no mean feat.
-Those who may have previously sung in choirs are usually stunned and shocked at first by the additional demands made of them in an opera chorus, but with the benefit of vocal and language coaching and working alongside other more experienced chorus members each day, they quickly gain confidence.
+Those who may have previously sung in choirs are usually stunned at first by the additional demands made of them in an opera chorus but, with the benefit of vocal and language coaching and working alongside other more experienced chorus members each day, they quickly gain confidence.

 It is a tremendous thrill and privilege for these young people to sing and work alongside professionals.
 This ‘pro-am’ mixture works extremely well for Dorset Opera making it probably the world’s foremost residential opera summer school.